bostonlogic/safe/README.markdown

 astrails-safe
 =============

-Simple database and filesystem backups with S3 support (with optional encryption)
+Simple database and filesystem backups with S3 and Rackspace Cloudfiles support (with optional encryption)

 Home: github.com/astrails/safe